yuanguangshan/AdRules/README_EN.md

 The full version of AdRules (For AdGuard), it is generally necessary to subscribe to the AdRules AdBlock Full List.
 ## 🚛 Perfect project

  I hope everyone can submit ISSUE or Request to help me improve the rules.
-I will join the rules after I review it.
+I will update the rules after I review it.

  **Submit range**

- - Leakage interception advertisement
+ - Escaping advertisements
- - misunderstanding website
+ - mistakenly blocked website

 ### **Coding Link：[Link](https://cats-team.coding.net/public/adguard/AdRules/git/files)**
 ## Special thanks